Enshi Tujia and Miao Autonomous Prefecture: Republican

-Republic of China's Hubei provincial government was relocated to Enshi during the 1937-45 resistance war (against Japanese invasion and occupation).
+The Republic of China's Hubei provincial government was relocated to Enshi during the 1937-45 resistance war (against Japanese invasion and occupation).

 The Roman Catholic Church had the Diocese of Shinan on the territory of today's Enshi Prefecture.

 People's Republic of China

 Badong County was the site of the Deng Yujiao incident.

 Geography

 Enshi Prefecture is located in the west end of Hubei Province, a mountainous belt separating Hubei's Jianghan Plain from the Sichuan Basin.

 There are karst phenomena in the region.
 The most famous of them is perhaps the Tenglong Cave near Lichuan, a county-level city of Enshi Tujia and Miao Autonomous Prefecture.
 A 290-meter deep karst sinkhole, located near the village of Luoquanyan (锣圈岩村) in Xuan'en County, is described as possessing its own unique ecosystem.

 The Enshi Grand Canyon is also a well-known scenic area.

 Demographics

 The total area is 24,000 km2, and the population is 3,800,000.
 52.6% of the population belong to the Tujia and Miao nationalities.
 Enshi is the only autonomous prefecture in Hubei province.

 Enshi is also the only part of Hubei which has been included in the Chinese government's Western exploration programme and over the next 5–10 years they will put 50 billion RMB into its development.